Shomari Figures

-Early life and career
+Early life and education

 Shomari Coleman Figures was born in Mobile, Alabama, on September 3, 1985.
 Figures is the son of Michael Figures, a civil rights attorney and member of the Alabama Senate, and Vivian Davis Figures, who succeeded her husband in the Alabama Senate after his death.
 His father was the attorney of Beulah Mae Donald whose son, Michael, was lynched by members of the United Klans of America.
 Donald was awarded $7 million dollars, which bankrupted the organization.

-Figures graduated from LeFlore Magnet High School in Mobile, Alabama.
+Figures was raised in Mobile, where he attended Council Elementary School and Phillips Middle School before graduating from LeFlore Magnet High School.
 He attended the University of Alabama and earned a Bachelor of Arts in criminal justice and history in 2006 and the University of Alabama School of Law, earning a Juris Doctor in 2010.

+Career
-After law school, Figures served as a law clerk for Nannette A. Baker in the Eastern District of Missouri.

-Figures worked for Barack Obama's 2012 reelection campaign as a field organizer in Akron, Ohio.
-He then worked in the Obama administration as the domestic director of the White House Presidential Personnel Office.
-He then served as the White House liaison to Loretta Lynch, the attorney general of the United States.
-Figures became legislative counsel for U.S. Senator Sherrod Brown and then worked on the presidential transition of Joe Biden.
-Figures served as deputy chief of staff for Merrick Garland while he was attorney general until resigning in October 2023.
+After law school, Figures served as a law clerk for Nannette A. Baker of the U.S. District Court for the Eastern District of Missouri.
+He next worked for Barack Obama's 2012 reelection campaign as a field organizer in Akron, Ohio.
+He subsequently served as domestic director of the White House Presidential Personnel Office in the Obama administration before becoming the White House liaison to Loretta Lynch, the attorney general of the United States.
+Figures later became legislative counsel for U.S. Senator Sherrod Brown (OH) and worked on the presidential transition of Joe Biden.
+He subsequently served as deputy chief of staff and counselor to Attorney General Merrick Garland until resigning in October 2023.